codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a nervous javelin thrower?
-Shakespeare.
+Two guys walked into a bar, the third one ducked.

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. FTP
+ 1. Region 4
- 2. HTTPS
+ 2. Region 1
- 3. HTTP
+ 3. Region 3
- 4. IRC
+ 4. Region 2

 <details>
   <summary>Answer</summary>
-  IRC
+  Region 3
 </details>